nosnhojn/poser/README.md

 # Poser

 Generate placeholder Verilog modules for early stage physical design layout, etc. before real RTL is complete.
-Poser parses a Verilog file, extracting pertinent module IO and parameters information, then generates a poser module with the same IO footprint but with randomly generated internal logic.
-Poser modules of different sizes can be created by estimating flop counts and relative size based on IO count.
+Poser parses a Verilog file, extracting pertinent module IO and parameter information, then generates a poser module with the same IO footprint but with randomly generated internal logic.
+Poser modules of different sizes can be created through estimated flop counts and relative size based on IO count.

 # Usage